 Due to technical difficulties, until recently embryo cryopreservation was only offered to couples with a specific minimum quantity and quality of embryos.
 However, today we can offer cryopreservation for a single embryo left over from the treatment should it reach a certain size and quality.
 In other words, we can now offer this option to a greater number of couples regardless of embryo count, as long as the embryo quality proves to be high.
 Cryopreservation is not only offered to couples who have embryos left over from treatment, but Cryopreservation is also an effective method in cases where the treatment has to be stopped or postponed.
 For example, the female may develop Ovarian Hyper-stimulation Syndrome (OHSS), which is when the ovaries over react to the hormone and drug treatments.
 In such cases, the embryos will be frozen and preserved in their early developmental stage.
 They can later be thawed and transferred to the patient with high rates of conception, once the clinical outlook returns to normal.
 As there would be a risk to the patient if embryo transfer was to be carried out after signs of Hyper-stimulation.

 Some clinics also adopt the approach of freezing all embryos and postponing the transfer to a future date after all the problems have been resolved and there is a healthier and more natural uterine environment.
-This is in order to obtain higher conception rates for females who are considered to have thin endometrium lining and embryo holding capacity; they then have to be induced on high doses of medication/drug or for females that have developed a structure (myoma, polyp, etc.) that might prevent the embryo implanting onto the on to the endometrium lining.
+This is in order to obtain higher conception rates for females who are considered to have thin endometrium lining and embryo holding capacity; they then have to be induced on high doses of medication/drug or for females that have developed a structure (myoma, polyp, etc.) that might prevent the embryo implanting on to the endometrium lining.
 The number of treatments offering the use of frozen embryos as opposed to fresh ones has been increasing significantly especially in the Far East.

 Another application of embryo cryopreservation is for couples that wish to perform genetic diagnosis on their embryos.
 Regarding embryos developed, couples that have high risk of passing on a genetic disorder but can only produce a limited number of eggs and embryos; They are encouraged to undergo more than one IVF cycle and freeze at day of development to build the number of embryos before carrying out the genetic testing, this also minimises the cost for genetic testing after each cycle if freezing was not a possibility.